NickSwainston/pulsar_spectra/docs/spectral_fit.rst

     )

-This will produce the following plot, which shows 100 samples from the posterior distribution of the best-fit model (grey lines), as well as the sample with the maximum likelihood (black dashed line):
+This will produce the following plot, which shows 100 samples from the posterior distribution of the best-fit model (grey lines), as well as the sample with the maximum likelihood (black dashed line).
+The legend provides the median posterior estimate and the 16% to 84% credible interval for each parameter.

 .. image:: figures/J1327-6222_broken_power_law_bayesian-nested-sampling_t_fit.png
   :width: 800